tatianna10/travel-spots/README.md

 ##  Authentication Flow

 1. User registers or logs in with email and password
-2. The backend creates a signed JWT token using `jsonwebtoken`
+2. Backend returns a signed JWT token
-3. The token is returned to the client and stored in `localStorage`
+3. The token + user data are stored in localStorage
-4. `AuthContext` reads the token and user data and exposes login/logout functions
-5. The token is used to keep the user logged in between page refreshes
+4. AuthContext restores the session on refresh
+5. Protected requests send:
+- Authorization: Bearer <token>
 6. React guards protect client routes:
    - **PrivateRoute** — only for authenticated users
    - **GuestRoute** — only for guests